julianosaless/dotnet-scaffold/README.md

-# Simples boilerplate for you working with ASP.NET Scaffolding.
+# Boilerplate for you working with ASP.NET Scaffolding.

 # Reference Project
 * https://github.com/aspnet/Scaffolding